Tropes Common to All:

 - Dark Is Not Evil: Supposed to be this.
 His tendency to murder those who don't agree with him tends to make him the opposite to readers.

-- Dissonant Serenity: Is incredibly calm in everything he does, from punching Shawn in the jaw◊ to murdering a farmer's innocent family in cold blood.
+- Dissonant Serenity: Is incredibly calm in everything he does, from punching Shawn in the jaw◊ to murdering Uncle Pimple's innocent family in cold blood.

 - Evil Wears Black: Wears all black and casually murders people.
 The narrative considers him a subversion, however.

-- Hypocrite: He's not a vegan, just an eco-terrorist who uses vegan rhetoric to target his crimes.
+- Hypocrite: He's not a vegan, just an eco-terrorist who uses vegan rhetoric to justify his crimes.
+Moreover, he hates people who eat meat or any other animal product... despite wearing leather.

 - Informed Loner: An early character page claimed that no one except Legua was willing to befriend him.
 However, none of the vegans ever seemed to have any problem with approaching him.